-At Dataiku, every new member of the team, either marketer or superstar data scientist, learns the Dataiku platform with the Titanic Kaggle Competition.
+At Dataiku, every new member of the team — from marketers to superstar data scientists — learns the Dataiku platform with the Titanic Kaggle Competition.
 It's such a milestone in the company that our first meeting room was named after it!
-So here’s a tutorial first Kaggle submission in 5 minutes!
+Here’s a tutorial on how to submit your first Kaggle competition in five minutes!

-Kaggle is a great site where companies or researchers post datasets and make it available for data scientists, statisticians, and pretty much anyone who wants to play around with it to create insights.
+Kaggle is a great site where companies or researchers post datasets and make them available for data scientists, statisticians, and pretty much anyone who wants to play around with them to create insights.
 Some focus on serious topics like fraud detection, while others are more light-hearted technical challenges like this one on generating dog images.

 Many Dataiku data scientists participate in Kaggle competitions, but a favorite is still the Titanic.
 Why?
 Because everyone can understand it: the goal of the challenge is to predict who on the Titanic will survive.

-Let's go right ahead and save some lives!
+Now, let's go ahead and save some lives!
 Follow these steps to become a Kaggler:

 Collect Data From Kaggle

 Click to import the first dataset.
-Upload both csv files (separately) to create both test and a train datasets.
+Upload both .csv files separately to create both test and train datasets.